mkuhles/capstone-secure-delivery/LEARNLOG.md

 Legacy stored XSS: added central output-encoding wrapper (config toggle), verified unsafe vs safe behavior.

+### React note:

+React escapes values rendered as {msg} by default, so user-controlled strings are treated as text.

+dangerouslySetInnerHTML bypasses this protection and behaves like Twig |raw, so attacker-controlled HTML/JS can execute if inserted unsafely.

+Use it only with trusted content or after sanitizing with an allowlist-based HTML sanitizer (and still prefer not to render raw HTML).

 ### Take away

 Output encoding at the sink is the primary control.